-Park City is the perfect spot for a family vacation, romantic getaway, friends trip, or solo exploring.
+Park City is the perfect spot for a family vacation, romantic getaway, friend trip, or solo exploring.
 If you are wondering what to do in Park City, then check out the extensive list below!

 Table of Contents

-- Best Park City Things to do
+- Best Things to Do in Park City, Utah

 - 1. Mines and Wines Tour